worldflora/wfo-docs/docs/manual/index.md

 ![High level data flow diagram](fyllo_dataflow.png)

 The data is curated in CSV files stored in GitHub.
 Fyllo stores the metadata about those files, imports them and performs the process of taxonomic expansion as the data is pushed to the public website.
+See [Index Structure](index_structure.md) for more details.

 ### Taxonomic expansion